 Flax seeds are essentially a vegan “egg replacement” because they act as a binding agent, holding the crackers together.
 The reason they work so well is that they soak up a lot of liquid and become gelatinous.
 So if you don’t use ground flax seeds, your crackers will fall apart.
 If you’re not a fan of flax seeds, you could use chia seeds instead.
 The binding properties of flax seeds and chia seeds are pretty much identical.
 So it’s mostly a matter of preference which ones you choose.
 Where the difference between flax seeds and chia seeds becomes evident is flavor though.
 While flax seeds have a slightly nutty, earthy flavor, chia seeds are practically tasteless.

-The key to making these crackers work is letting them sit until they reach the right consistency.
+The key to making these crackers work is to let them sit until they reach the right consistency.
 Too short, and the water will settle out of the mix once you spread it on the tray.
 Too long and you’ll have a hard time getting it spread thinly enough.
 So, just leave it for long enough so that the mix starts to hold its shape after you stir it.

 I like my crackers on the thinner side, about 1-2 seeds thick.
 Thick crackers have their place, but thin crackers dehydrate faster and have more uses.
 Make sure you spread the batter as evenly as possible to ensure even baking.
 The shape of crackers is totally up to you – squares, rectangles, diamonds . . . for best results, score the crackers 1-2 hours into drying (or 20 minutes into baking).
 If you score the crackers before they’re at least a bit dry, the scoring lines might disappear during the dehydrating process.
 If you’re going for a more rustic look, dehydrate the whole tray until crisp, then break the crackers up in free form pieces before storing them.